tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_foreword.md

 > I love this course (I may have already posted that)—it's the best resource I have come across, explained in terms I understand.
 I've used it as a basis for my style guide and my API documentation....

 These comments inspired me to continue adding to the course, building out more tutorials, sections, and refinements.
-What began as a simple three-session course transformed into a larger endeavor, and I aspired to convert the content into a full-fledged book.
+What began as a simple three-session course transformed into a larger endeavor, and I aspired to convert the content into a full-fledged book and multi-week course.
 I continue to receive emails from technical writers, many of whom are trying to transition into developer documentation.
 The other week someone wrote to me:

 > Just an email to thank you for the wonderful API course on your site.
 I am a long-time tech writer for online help that was recently assigned a task to document a public API.
 I had no experience in the subject, but had to complete a plan within a single sprint.
 Luckily I remembered from your blog posts over the years that you had posted material about this.
 >
 > Your course on YouTube gave me enough information and understanding to be able to speak intelligently on the subject with developers in a short timeframe, and to dive into tools and publishing solutions.

 Of course, not all comments or emails are praiseworthy.
 A lot of people note problems on pages, such as broken links or broken code, unclear areas or missing information.
-As much as possible, through this feedback I helped clarify and strengthen the overall content.
+As much as possible, after receiving this feedback, I went back and clarified or strengthened those areas.

 One question I faced in preparing the content is whether I should stick with text, or combine the text with video.
 While video can be helpful at times, it's too cumbersome to update.
 Given the fast-paced, rapidly evolving nature of the technical content, videos go out of date quickly.

 Additionally, videos force the user to go at the pace of the narrator.
 If your skill level matches the narrator, that's great.
 But in my experience, videos often go too slow or too fast.
 In contrast, text lets you more easily skim ahead when you already know the material, or slow down when you need more time to absorb the material.

 One of my goals for the content is to keep this course a living, evolving document.
-As a digital publication, I'll continue to add and edit and refine it as needed.
+As such, I'll continue to add and edit and refine it as needed.
 I want this content to become a vital learning resource for all technical writers, both now and in the years to come as technologies evolve.
+My hope is that it will primarily serve the following audiences:

+* Professional technical writers looking to transition from GUI documentation into more API-focused documentation for developers.
+* Students learning how to prepare themselves technically to succeed in the tech comm field, which is becoming more focused on developer documentation.
+* Developers who are documenting their own APIs and want to know best practices for structure, terminology, and style with tech docs.

+If you have general feedback about this course, feel free to [drop me a line](contact.html).

 {% include random_ad.html %}